 Students may also receive credit for a non-Honors course by contracting it as an Honors class.
 By adding some extra course requirements (usually through more intense reading requirements, a special paper, and/or a final project), students receive Honors credit for the non-Honors course.
 In order to do this, students should contact their professor before the semester begins or early in the semester to fill out a contract form https://honorswvu.wufoo.com/forms/contract-application/).

 The form, when completed, must be submitted to the Honors College office within the first seven weeks of the semester.
-Student must earn a B or better for the contract in order to receive Honors credit for the course.
+Student must earn a B or better for the contract to receive Honors credit for the course.
 (Contract courses are not typical until a student's second semester in the Honors College).
-See page 13 for additional details about contracting a course for honors credit.